robustml-eurecom/multi-organ-qc/README.md

 Depending on the activation or not of the parameter `--correlation`, the model would eventually output a _.csv_ file containing the scores results (Dice Score and Hussendorf Distance) and the correlation (_Person R^2_) between the reconstruction and ground truth given a specific input mask.
 Correlation plots are saved in `logs/` folder, and they are named accordingly by the organ, the AE model and the UNet model.
 The notebook in `notebooks/results_analysis.ipynb` can be used to further investigate the all set of results.

+# :notebook: Relevant Updates
+_Update_10_11_23_: MOQC is tested on nnUNet v1 segmentations only.
+The repositories `evaluations/` and `logs/` have results related just to that network.

+# :question: Get it run...maybe
 Please, refer to the `tutorial.ipynb` for more info.
 And, as always, feel free to contact me for any question or suggestion by opening an issue if you find any bug or problem :smile:.